 Professional, well-qualified, enthusiastic and committed staffing remains crucial to achieving success and the Trust has a policy of appointing all staff directly including its catering and cleaning staff.
 This also includes a significant pastoral support team within its ICAS facility, who continue to work with students who may not be achieving their full potential within a class-based setting to ensure their successful reintegration to lessons.
-This is the predominant area to which Pupil Premium funding is deployed.
-The staffing cost, excluding pension reserve movements, amounted to 85.2% of total revenue income for 2021-22 and focus is placed on striking the right balance between effective staffing and its financial cost.
-Income levels over recent years have brought an increased strain on resources and as such, the percentage allocated on staff costs.
-The Trust is further aware that recruitment across the Academy, is becoming far more challenging.
+This is the predominant area to which Pupil Premium funding is directed.
+Total staffing costs, excluding pension reserve movements, amounted to 82.8% of total revenue income for 2023 to 2024 and focus is placed on striking the right balance between effective staffing and its financial cost.
+An increase in income levels over recent years, along with identified staffing efficiencies have brought about a reduction in the percentage of total income allocated on staff costs.
+Despite its academic successes, its popularity for places and its reputation for expected levels of behaviour, the Trust remains cognisant that recruitment across the Academy continues to be challenging in multiple disciplines.

-♦ Funding
+Funding

 Aside from seeking to maximise funding through maintaining full student numbers, the Academy also aims to ensure value for money in the use of available income.
-Through the prudent use of funds, including key areas of centralised purchasing within the Academy, it has been able to plan ahead by carrying forward funds from one academic year to the next where possible, in order to fund identified improvements including capital works as necessary to continue to both maintain and enhance building and equipment provision at the Academy.
-This flexibility is now declining with the squeeze on public funds and therefore further efficiencies must be achieved in the longer term without improvements in government funding.
-The separate trading subsidiary provides for a gift aided donation each year and further donations this year of £99,700 were gratefully received.
-This will become more of an area of focus in 2022-23 as the Academy seeks to maximise usage of the Openview sports ground through other school users, whilst maintaining its use for other community users identified within its lease for the ground.
-These additional sources of income assist in the maintenance of unrestricted reserves to supplement the restricted funding provided through public funds.
+Through the prudent use of funds, including key areas of centralised purchasing within the Academy, it has been able to plan ahead by carrying forward funds from one academic year to the next where possible, in order to fund identified improvements including capital related works as necessary to continue to both maintain and enhance building and equipment provision at the Academy.